rahulnjs/raffus/README.md

-# RaffuS
+# RaffuServer

-RaffuS is static http server built in Java.
+RaffuServer is static http server built in Java.
 It is best suited for bulding prototypes without having a backend.
 Its fast and reliable.

 ### How to run it